Double machine learning to estimate the effects of multiple treatments and their interactions: Discussion

-In sum, we describe (1) the DML partial linear model to estimate multiple treatments and their interactions and (2) the DML interactive to estimate the ATE between two category of multi-valued regimens.
+In sum, we describe (1) the DML partial linear model to estimate multiple treatments and their interactions and (2) the DML interactive to estimate the ATE between two categories of multi-valued regimens.
 We show that the score function of these models satisfy the Neyman orthogonality condition and thereby derive the variance estimator.
-The simulation studies, including semi-synthetic data and fully synthetic data, demonstrate the performance of our proposed methods.
-The application shows that the proposed DML methods provides a useful tool for robust estimates of multiple treatments leveraging strengths of machine learning methods.
+The Nigeria HIV application shows that the proposed DML methods provide a useful tool for robust estimates of multiple treatments leveraging the strengths of machine learning.